Icelandic Poppy

 Icelandic poppies are treated as annuals, the corn poppy is an annual and both will self seed around the garden in good growing conditions.
 Both are easy to grow from seed.
 Sow the seed close to the surface, where the plants are to grow and in a sunny spot.
 Neither poppy needs good soil.
 They will grow in poor soil as a wild/semi wild plant.

-Oriental poppies are (usually) perennial with large bright flowers which tend to be short-lived.
+Oriental poppies are (usually) perennial with large bright flowers tend to be short-lived.

 Annual poppies

 We also know this Poppy as Field, Flanders and Corn poppy.
-This red poppy which can be seen growing wild, on the edges of fields creating swathes of bright red.
+This red poppy grows wild along field edges, creating swathes of bright red.
 Recently, the annual ladybird poppy (image below right) has become popular, which is not dissimilar to the field poppy, but with ladybird type markings.

 This type of Poppy prefers well drained, poor soil and full sun.
 As an annual, it has to be sown each year, from March to May on soil which is well raked fine soil and seed directly into the soil.
 As with all seeds, ensure that the tiny seedlings do not dry out.
 Poppies will self seed but not always reliably as successful germination is dependent on the growing conditions.